Frequently Asked Questions

 What happened to Emilio Estevez?
 Why didn't he ever do anything that even came close to Repo Man?

 Why did Michelangelo only paint one Sistine Chapel Ceiling?
 C'mon, guys, there's only one Repo Man.
 Ok, Michelangelo did do some damn good sculptures also, but let's face it...
 Estevez is no Michelangelo.
 He is, on the other hand, a talented actor and director who probably had more important things to do than to try to satisfy the cult following of a single movie.
-Also take a look at his response to Cox blaming him for the failure to get Waldo's Hawaiian Holiday made.
+And I have to personally agree with Estevez when he said that he didn't want to be involved in the sequel because he didn't think that the script for Waldo's Hawaiian Holiday made any sense.

 Who is Angelique Pettyjohn?